Tejaswini-Kawadkar/JavaScript-/README.md

 # JavaScript-Codes

-Created sorting code using JS.
+Sorting - Created sorting code using JS.

-Created date & time code using JS to display current date & time.
+Date & Time - Created date & time code using JS to display current date & time.

-ASCII values by clicking any one character from the keyboard, it will return its ASCII Value.
+ASCII - ASCII values by clicking any one character from the keyboard, it will return its ASCII Value.